-- Invest in marketing and customer experience.
 Identify gaps and make improvements in your customer journey to increase conversions.
-Create experiences that bring your brand and the benefits of your product to life.
+Create experiences that bring your brand and the benefits of your product or service to life.
 Only think about expanding your audience if you’re meeting your conversion goals and you’ve saturated your original target audience.
 Let the data guide your decisions.

 Simply reaching this phase is a major achievement.
 By this time, your business has become one of the leading and most reputable companies in your market—but that doesn’t mean you’re safe.